 2. Take Care of your Hands

 Just about everyone’s hands get dry in the winter and if you suffer from hand eczema, that can mean uncomfortable peeling, blisters, and cracking.
 Prevent dry skin by wearing gloves every time you go outside.
 If your hands aren’t exposed to the elements, you will be at far less risk of hand eczema.
-However, wool is too itchy so choose leather gloves, or gloves that have an internal cotton lining.
+However, wool is too itchy so choose leather gloves or gloves that have an internal cotton lining.
 The best way to manage hand eczema is to apply an emollient such as Vaniply at bedtime and put Eczema Treatment Gloves over the Vaniply.
-Eczema Treatment Gloves are available at www.adrescuewear.com for children and adults.
-Here is an article on effectively treating hand eczema (http://www.adrescuewear.com/blog/stubborn-hand-eczema-ad-rescuewear-to-the-rescue-85e20d/)
+Here is an article on effectively treating hand eczema.

 As always but especially true in the winter, moisturizing is the key to preventing and soothing eczema symptoms.
-Use thicker creams than you might during the summer months, and lather up within 3 minutes of getting out of the bath or shower so that your skin can lock in that moisture.
+Use thicker creams than you might during the summer months.
+Lather up within 3 minutes of getting out of the bath or shower, so that your skin can lock in that moisture.
 Also, moisturize your hands before putting on gloves and again when you take them off.
-Vaniply is an excellent emollient to use in the winter.
-Vaniply is available at most Walgreens, CVS pharmacies and Walmart.
-Call the pharmacy department to make sure they have it.
-It is an over the counter emollient/barrier moisturizer and the pharmacist can order it in for you.
+Vaniply ointment is an excellent emollient to use in the winter.

 4. Strategic Bathing